An Algebraic Geometric Foundation for a Classification of Superintegrable Systems in Arbitrary Dimension: Superintegrable Killing tensors

 \begin{remark} In dimension two, every superintegrable system is trivially abundant, since $2n-1=n(n+1)/2$ for $n=2$.
 For $n=3$ we have $2n-1=5$ and $n(n+1)/2=6$.
-The so-called ``$5\Rightarrow6$ Lemma'' states that every non-degenerate second order maximally superintegrable system on a conformally flat manifold of dimension three is abundant \cite{KKM05c}. \end{remark}
+The so-called ``$5\Rightarrow6$ Lemma'' states that every non-degenerate second-order maximally superintegrable system on a conformally flat manifold of dimension three is abundant \cite{KKM05c}. \end{remark}